 I used to have a spending problem, but I convinced myself I was having fun, so it wasn't really a problem.
 At first, this was true.
 And then it wasn't.
-I started worrying about money, and each time I thought about buying something, I became filled with anxiety and dread.
+I began worrying about money.
+Each time I thought about buying something, I became filled with anxiety and dread.